ading2210/edpuzzle-answers/README.md

  - `server_port` - The port that the web server will listen on.
  - `limiter_storage_uri` - The URI for the storage backend of the rate limiter.
 If you do not wish to use a database, you can set this to `memory://`.
 See the [Flask-Limiter documentation](https://flask-limiter.readthedocs.io/en/stable/#configuring-a-storage-backend) for more information.
  - `proxy_checker_threads` - The thread count for the proxy checker.
 On lower-end servers you should decrease this value.
+ - `cloudflare.enabled` - Enable the Cloudflare Workers AI service.
+ - `cloudflare.account_id` - The account ID for your Cloudflare account.
+ - `cloudflare.token` - Your Cloudflare Workers AI token.
  - `rate_limits` - Sets the rate limit for each generator service.
 The format for each value is listed on the [Flask-Limiter documentation](https://flask-limiter.readthedocs.io/en/stable/configuration.html#rate-limit-string-notation).

 ## Credits: